-is a regional health department serving eleven towns in Franklin County.
-We work to improve the public’s health through environmental health inspections, code enforcement, education, wellness, and special programs.
+is a regional health department serving sixteen towns in Franklin County.
+We work to improve the public’s health through environmental health inspections, communicable disease investigation and prevention, code enforcement, education, wellness, and special programs.

+The CPHS has an Oversight Board that meets monthly and is made up of local officials from each member town.
 Click here for more information on the Board, including membership, meeting schedule, meeting agendas and minutes.

 Health District Services